Mayankrai449/WeatherWatch/README.md

 ## System Architecture

 ### Backend (Django)
-* REST API endpoints for accessing weather summaries and alerts
+* REST API endpoints for accessing weather summaries and alerts (With Caching)
 * Database storage for raw weather readings and daily summaries
 * Integration with Celery and Redis for asynchronous task scheduling